-

 Mets Cold Storage Services, Inc. (MCSSI) has signed an agreement with First Gen Corp. for the supply of green energy to its cold storage facility in Cagayan de Oro City.

-MCSSI, established in 2010, has more than 100,000 pallet positions in its cold storage facilities across the country, including Cavite, Bulacan, and Cebu, apart Cagayan de Oro.
+Established in 2010, MCSSI has more than 100,000 pallet positions in its cold storage facilities across the country, including Cavite, Bulacan, and Cebu, apart from Cagayan de Oro.
+It offers various solutions, including air-conditioned storage, blast freezing, and toll processing.

-First Gen has a total geothermal capacity of 1,200 megawatts (MW).
+First Gen has a total geothermal capacity of 1,200 megawatts.
 Its RE portfolio includes hydro, wind, and solar projects with a combined installed capacity of over 400 MW.
 The Lopez-led firm also operates four gas-fired power plants with a total capacity of 2,017 MW in partnership with Prime Infrastructure Capital, Inc.

 READ: Logistics, cold storage bright spots in PH property market